Menu Close

 Commonly Abused Drugs

 A substance use disorder can affect virtually anyone.
 Be it out of curiosity, peer pressure, or to cope with the symptoms of chronic pain, people from all walks of life may turn to drugs for euphoria or relief.
 With several drugs being readily sold over the counter, it is possible to become chemically dependent without even realizing it.
-To learn more about our programs and services for treating substance use disorder, call us at 844.904.3485.
+To learn more about our programs and services for treating substance use disorder, call us at 844.904.3485 or reach out to us online.

 Commonly Abused Drugs